- Why Research

 Dr. Hurlbert: Absolutely.
 We still have challenges getting the best numbers around.
 The number of people with metastatic breast cancer, our best estimate is about 250,000 people living with metastatic breast cancer in the United States today.
 Again, our best estimate is there's about 20 to 30% of people who had early stage breast cancer, they thought they did all their treatment, they thought they were done, they thought they were survivors, but our best estimates are that between 20 and 30% might experience a recurrence at some point in their life.

 We still don't know who those people are at this point until symptoms arise.
-The Metastatic Breast Cancer Alliance and BCRF, me in my role, are working with the National Cancer Institute, the government, and they have what they call the CR Registry.
+The Metastatic Breast Cancer Alliance and BCRF, me in my role, are working with the National Cancer Institute, the government, and they have what they call the SEER Registry.
 It's a registry system where they track all cancer cases.
 In the past they only had the ability to track cancer patients the first time that someone was diagnosed.

 They did not have a way of keeping records of those that had an early disease that was treated and then had it return later because sometimes it can recur or return 5 years later, 10 years later, 15 years later.
-It's still not fixed but we're working with the CR Registry and the National Cancer Institute to try to improve that tracking.
+It's still not fixed but we're working with the SEER Registry and the National Cancer Institute to try to improve that tracking.
 We're also working with a couple of individual hospital systems.

 There's a few of them around the country that they for example were early adopters of electronic medical records, and they have really robust data around the patients that come to their hospital.
 It's only a single hospital which is a very narrow view.
 It's not a full population registry like here, but there's a few of them that have really long-term followup for 20 or 25 years of all the cancer patients treated in their hospital.
 We're working with a few of them to see if we can get that better numbers.
 We hope to have a few reports coming out towards the end of 2015.